WeiChienHsu/Java_Practice/400_Remove_K_Digital_Stack_peep_StringBuilder/README.md

 - StringBuilder to deal with add and reverse number
 - Remove all those character '0' in fort of number. ex "00324" -> "324"
 - Make a StringBuilder back toString().
+* Think about when the input = [1,0] and k = 2, what should I have to return.!!!!!!!!!

 ```